whwangChina/subcommission-ordovician/pages/conference.md

 The second annual meeting of IGCP 735 will be held from 19-29 October at Cadi-Ayyad University, Marrakesh (Morocco).
 Field excursions are planned to Lower Palaeozoic sections of the Anti-Atlas.
 Conference website: <http://ens-marrakech.ac.ma/projets/igcp735/>

-Pre-registration is available here: <https://forms.gle/sypEsuWNwkPkq4wU6>
+Registration is available here: <https://forms.gle/sypEsuWNwkPkq4wU6>  Extended abstracts are due May 1, 2022.

 ---